-Rev. Rebecca Hale, previously Vice President of Mission and Ministry, now serves as Executive Vice President.
-Her role with the NBA continues to adapt to the needs of the NBA and the church.
+Rev. Rebecca L. Hale, previously Vice President of Mission and Ministry, now serves as Executive Vice President.
+Her role with the NBA continues to adapt to the needs of the organization and the church.
 Rebecca represents the NBA within appropriate general church settings in order to support the broader work of the church, catalyze a forward-leaning programmatic vision and strategy for the NBA, and maintain missional consistency and integrity across program areas, developing a program infrastructure to ensure both innovation and sustainability.
-Rebecca is based in Lenoir City, TN.
+Rebecca is based in Lenoir City, Tennesse.

 Prior to serving with the NBA, Rebecca worked in congregational and regional leadership for the Disciples church in Pennsylvania, Northwest Region, and Florida.
 She was called to serve as Transitional Regional Minister and President in both the Pacific Northwest and the Florida regions of the Christian Church (Disciples of Christ).
 Her denominational commitments also include working as the Transformational Partner for the Christian Church (Disciples of Christ) in Indiana and she served for three years as chairperson for the Week of Compassion Advisory Committee.

-Two core commitments energize Rev. Hale's ministry: The first is her commitment to helping Disciple communities explore landscapes for ministry opportunities and develop faithful missions based on assessment of those landscapes.
-This passion arises out of the theological commitment that "God so loves the world" and that the church exists to advance God's mission in the world.
+Two core commitments energize Rev. Hale’s ministry: The first is her commitment to helping Disciple communities explore landscapes for ministry opportunities and develop faithful missions based on an assessment of those landscapes.
+This passion arises out of the theological commitment that “God so loves the world” and that the church exists to advance God’s mission in the world.